Bernardo-F-Fraga/Bernardo-F-Fraga/README.md

 ## Hi there 👋
-My name is Bernardo F. Fraga, I'm a Computer Engineering student who loves to learn about tecnologie and how it can be use in day by day.
+My name is Bernardo F. Fraga, I'm a Computer Engineering student who loves to learn about technology and how it can be use in day by day.

 ### 💻 Projects in development: